plaid/account-funding-tutorial/README.md

 ### Checkpoint 3: Generating a partner processor token

 Next, we'll generate a partner processor token.
 This token will allow us to use Dwolla's API to transfer funds.
-On ~line 200 (after `let fundingSourceUrl = null;`), add the following:
+Replace line 201 (after `let fundingSourceUrl = null;`) with the following:

 ```js
 if (!isProcessor) {